A Document Checklist for K-12 Online School Enrollment

 We developed a general list of documents from our own detailed, school-specific checklists to help you prepare for the enrollment process.
 While requirements vary by school and state, this list will give you an idea of where to start, what questions to ask your online school enrollment advisor, and whether you need extra time to obtain any missing documents.

-The first step to answering the question, “How do I enroll my child in school online?” is to gather the required documents.
+The first step to online school enrollment is to gather the required documents.

 Do you need proof of age to enroll in online school?